Aaron1515/affinity-delete-orgs/README.md

 # affinity-delete-orgs

-Script to delete a list of organization by ids
+Script to delete a list of organizations by ids.

-You would need to run the two scripts
+You would need to run the two scripts.

 	python3 -m pip install requests